 Upon reaching the summit, the register was in two on the ground.
 I could only find two pencils.
 Bummer.
 Sadly I did not have a replacement register on me.
 So if anyone might be headed up there, please take a new one and a plastic baggie.

-I took a short break and enjoyed the views; Grapevine Mountain directly to the north, Granite to the southwest and Whale to the southeast.
+I took a short break and enjoyed the views of Grapevine Mountain directly to the north, Granite to the southwest, and Whale to the southeast.
 Instead of returning the same way, I opted for the direct route, just to compare.
 While the descent wasn’t bad, it did confirm my route up was the better choice.

 Once back in the car, I decided against going for the fourth one (Ghost Mountain).
 It was warm enough to be bothersome, and I could tack it on to two other peaks I still need to summit again.
 All in all another great day!
 14 peaks to go!

 I am an avid peak bagger, sometimes backpacker, and former sea-kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.